Compression of Currents and Varifolds: Numerical experiments

 \subsection{Error decay}

-In this section, we study rate of decay of the compression error as a function of $m$, the number of samples.
-We use the following surface data for our experiments in this section. \intextsep = 10pt
+In this section, we study the rate of decay of the compression error as a function of $m$, the number of control points sampled for compression.
+We use the surface data illustrated in \cref{animalsfig} for our first experiments in this section.
+This data originates from \cite{ANIMdataset}. \intextsep = 10pt

-The data are centred and scaled, so that the cat surface lies in a box of size $1.3\times 3.3 \times 7.1$, the head surface lies in a box of size $3.8\times 5.3 \times 4.0$ and the flamingo surface lies in a box of size $1.5\times 5.3 \times 3.8$.
+The data are centred and scaled, so that the cat surface lies in a box of size $1.3\times 3.3 \times 7.1$, the head surface lies in a box of size $3.8\times 5.3 \times 4.0$, and the flamingo surface lies in a box of size $1.5\times 5.3 \times 3.8$.

-We run the RLS currents compression algorithm, \cref{FunctionalCompressionAlg}, on our test surfaces which are centred and normalized, prior to our experiments.
-For each test surface, we calculate and plot the true squared error $E=\norm{\mu-\hat{\mu}_{m}}_{W^{*}}^{2}$ of the compression using RLS as a function of $m$, where $mu$ is the target, and $\hat{\mu}_{m}$ denotes an approximation formed with $m$ delta-centres.
-We also plot for comparison, the error curve for uniform sampling, where control points are simply subsampled from the discrete uniform distribution.
-Finally, the trace bound on the squared error derived in Corollary \ref{Corollary_trace} is also plotted, with rescaled numerically tighter constants.
+For each test surface, we run \cref{FunctionalCompressionAlg} for both currents and varifolds representations, and plot the true (relative) squared error $E=\norm{\mu-\hat{\mu}_{m}}_{W^{*}}^{2}$ of the compression as a function of $m$, where $\mu$ is the target, and $\hat{\mu}_{m}$ denotes an approximation formed with $m$ delta-centres.
+We also plot for comparison, the error curve for uniform sampling.
+By uniform sampling, we mean the approximation to $\mu$ obtained by uniformly sampling (without replacement) a subset of Dirac delta centres from $\mu$ and orthogonally projecting onto the subspace spanned by the associated deltas.
+Finally, the trace bound on the squared error derived in \cref{Corollary_trace} is also plotted, with rescaled numerically tighter constants.
 Note that we do not plot the curves for eigenvalue bounds, due to the prohibitive cost of computing the eigendecomposition as $m\to n$.